Unified theory of magnetization temperature dependence in ferrimagnets: Measuring Procedure and Apparatus

 \section{Measuring Procedure and Apparatus}

-The magnetization measurements for this work were carried out using a Physical Property Measurement System (PPMS, Quantum Design), which allows temperature control from 400\,K down to 1.8\,K and enables the application of external magnetic fields of up to 9\,T, generated by a pair of superconducting coils in Helmholtz configuration.
+The magnetization measurements for this work were carried out using a Physical Property Measurement System (PPMS, \emph{Quantum Design}), which allows temperature control from 400\,K down to 1.8\,K and enables the application of external magnetic fields of up to 90\,kOe, generated by a pair of superconducting coils in Helmholtz configuration.
 The measurements were performed using the vibrating sample magnetometer (VSM) option integrated into the PPMS as an instrument insert.

-A commercially obtained YIG sphere (Micro Spheres) with a diameter of 1\,mm was fixed to the sample holder using nonmagnetic adhesive, with the easy axis—the $\langle111\rangle$ crystallographic direction—aligned parallel to the applied external magnetic field.
-During the measurements, a constant external field of 1\,T was applied, which is sufficient to ensure magnetic saturation of the YIG sphere across the entire available temperature range.
+A commercially obtained YIG sphere (\emph{Microspheres,Inc}) with a diameter of 1\,mm was fixed to the sample holder using nonmagnetic adhesive, with the easy axis—the $\langle111\rangle$ crystallographic direction—aligned parallel to the applied external magnetic field.
+During the measurements, a constant external field of 10\,kOe was applied, which is sufficient to ensure magnetic saturation of the YIG sphere across the entire available temperature range.

 The sample was slowly cooled down and warmed up at a rate of 0.25\,K/min to ensure equilibrium at every temperature.
 The magnetization data presented represent the average of measurements taken during both the cooling and warming cycles.